 Another option is to choose a contrasting paver shape, texture, color and/or style for the border.
 You can also create double borders or work with your contractor to develop other creative design ideas.

 Paver Driveway Embellishments

-Focal points can be created using pattern embellishments.
+As for unique touches to your paver driveway project, focal points can be created using pattern embellishments.
 Typical focal points include the driveway entrance, the garage apron, or what’s called a “carriage drop,” or the spot where someone would be dropped off adjacent to the home’s formal entrance.

 Adding character to paver driveways, a circle kit creates a classic focal point for more traditional driveway.
 Contemporary focal points can be created using squares or rectangles.
 For a Romanesque look, circle kits can be used to create a fan or a fishtail design.

 . . .

 Written by Chuck Taylor, Belgard National Hardscapes Advisor, one of the nation’s foremost experts on pavement systems.